GPT1 – Improving Language Understanding by Generative Pre-Training

 'Hello, my dog is cute andi." '

-The output is quite repetitive as already seen in the ways to generate text
+The output is quite repetitive, as was already seen in the ways of generating texts

 Fine tuning GPTlink image 22